aws-samples/eks-workshop/content/beginner/170_statefulset/services.md

 ```
 cat ~/environment/templates/mysql-services.yml
 ```
-You can see the **mysql** service is for DNS resolution so that when pods are placed by StatefulSet controller, pods can be resolved using pod-name.mysql. **mysql-read** is a client service that does load balancing for all slaves.
+You can see the **mysql** service is for DNS resolution so that when pods are placed by StatefulSet controller, pods can be resolved using pod-name.mysql. **mysql-read** is a client service that does load balancing for all followers.
 {{< output >}}
 # Headless service for stable DNS entries of StatefulSet members.
 apiVersion: v1